chrisli0629/Bootcamp/98-MidtermReview/q3/question.md

 Why would you want to call a third party API on the FRONTEND instead of the back end.
 See Schemes A and B below.
+Please discuss the advantages and disadvantages of calling APIs from front-end vs. back-end.

 Evaluation: 2 valid answers satisfy this question though more answers are possible.